SebastianMuller/animpdf/README.md

 ## "Installation"

-Download the executable file for Windows, MacOS or Linux as listed above.
-It can be used directly.
+Download the executable file for Windows, MacOS or Linux from the corresponding directory above.
+It is the only file in the directory can be used directly.

 Alternatively, use the Python script from above.